rimutaka/posts/drafts/migration-of-cross-db-queries-and-linked-servers-from-on-prem-ms-sql-to-azure-elasticquery/readme.md

 * remote database name: `central`
 * owner + table name: `dbo.tb_agency`

-Running the same statement on Azure SQL will return an error:
+Running the same query on Azure SQL will return an error:
 ```
 Msg 40515, Level 15, State 1, Line 16
 Reference to database and/or server name in 'srv_sql2008.central.dbo.tb_agency' is not supported in this version of SQL Server.
 ```

-The problem here is that Azure SQL uses a slightly different framework for accessing data between databases called [Elastic Query](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-elastic-query-overview).
-It is similar to [Linked Server](https://docs.microsoft.com/en-us/sql/relational-databases/linked-servers/linked-servers-database-engine) concept used by MSSQL with one major limitation - **it does not support DML operations like INSERT, UPDATE or DELETE**.
+The problem here is that Azure SQL [Elastic Query](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-elastic-query-overview) framework for accessing data between databases differs from [Linked Server / DTC](https://docs.microsoft.com/en-us/sql/relational-databases/linked-servers/linked-servers-database-engine) concept used by MS SQL.
+SELECT statements can be refactored to use [External Tables](https://docs.microsoft.com/en-us/sql/t-sql/statements/create-external-table-transact-sql), but the biggest limitation is that **Elastic Query does not support DML operations like INSERT, UPDATE or DELETE**.
 That limitation is a major impediment for most on-prem multi-database systems trying to migrate to Azure.

-*It is puzzling why Microsofts has not implemented such important and commonly used feature of MS SQL in Azure.
+*It is puzzling why Microsofts has not implemented such an important and commonly used feature of MS SQL in Azure.
 Their suggested workaround is to use a remote procedure call, which doesn't fully address the problem.
-Migrating a system with hundreds or thousands of INSERT / UPDATE / DELETE statements that have to be converted into remote SP calls is a costly undertaking.*
+Migrating a system with hundreds or thousands of cross-database INSERT / UPDATE / DELETE statements that have to be converted into remote SP calls is a costly undertaking.*

-**We implemented a solution that allowed us to minimize the cost of migration by automating the code refactoring in views, functions and stored procedures to comply with Azure ElasticQuery limitations.**
+#### To solve this problem, we implemented a solution that allowed us to minimize the cost of migration by automating the code refactoring in views, functions and stored procedures that complies with Azure ElasticQuery limitations.

+---

 # Mirror-table alternative for using INSERT/UPDATE/DELETE with ElasticQuery

-The core idea was to create mirror objects for tables and stored procedures to make DML (INSERT/UPDATE/DELETE) operations appear local and abstract the remote part of the interaction.
+The core idea is to create mirror objects for tables and stored procedures to make DML (INSERT/UPDATE/DELETE) operations appear local and abstract the remote part of the interaction.

 ![intro](intro.png)